The unOfficial Rodyk & Davidson Website

 Here are some Rodyk Clients

-Philip Jeyaretnam was Helen Yeo's favorite employee.
+Philip Jeyaretnam was Helen Yeo's favorite employee (until she was booted out of Rodyk).

 Unlike his father, who has been sued and bankrupted by opposition politicians,